 Moot Court, Mock Trial and Negotiation

-Students at the UNM School of Law have many opportunities to stretch themselves outside of the classroom in a variety of academic competitions that allow them to put into practice their budding legal skills.
+Students at the UNM School of Law have many opportunities to hone writing and oral advocacy skills outside of the classroom in a variety of academic competitions.

 Moot court competitions expose participants to the appeals process.
 Students are presented with a legal problem and a set of facts.
 Paired participants write a brief in support of one side or the other and then argue the case before a panel consisting of judges, attorneys and law professors.
 The many benefits that come from participating in a moot court competition include: